balogunadebola/Voice-Authentication-System/README.md

   pip install <path-to-wheel-file>
   ```

-- **eSpeak Not Found**: If using eSpeak, ensure it is installed and added to your system PATH.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.